Jaredburne47/4150ReadRight/readright_app/README.md

 **Teacher Dashboard v1** (Structure & Filters)
 Updated the UI of the teacher dashboard to be more visually appealing Implemented placeholder data and structures for analytics (to be populated in the next milestone).
+Added ability to export students attempts with date range in a pdf format Added screens and ability to view the individual words and sentences in word lists and upload new word lists.

 **Accessibility Improvements**: